egig/egig.github.io/_posts/2019-05-03-go-for-nodejs-developer-middlewares.md

 app.get('/', function (req, res) {
 	//..
 })
+app.listen(port)
 ```

-See, that both maps "path" to function that expect Response and Request as param.
+See, that both maps "path" to function that expect Response and Request as param and then call "listen".
 At this point I was pretty sure that I can code in Go. haha.

 I extensively use Expressjs as framework to build web service, and do anything middlewares to decouple things.
 So once I try to build a project in Go, then I still bring that behaviour in mind.
 Decouple things problems also comes out when I try to code in Go, so I think I can do same thing as what I did in nodejs: Middlewares.